 - 1. Choose a scalar measure (objective function) of success

 - From the benchmark

 - Such that optimization becomes feasible

 - Project functionality onto one dimension

-- ' Similar to economics (money rules)

 - 2. Approximate the world with a model

 - Definition: allows to make predictions

 - Purpose: makes optimization feasible

 - Enables: proper choice of dataset